-Bookings are now open for the third residential Lucy Cavendish College Creative Writing Course, 22 to 26 September
+Bookings are now open for the Lucy Cavendish College Online Creative Writing Course, on 25 and 26 September

 The course provides the perfect opportunity for writers to boost their creativity, confidence, and writing skills.